What Variables Affect Out-of-Distribution Generalization in Pretrained Models?

 Interpolation end reference image.

+Augmentation reduces the tunnel strength.
 In (a), augmentation shifts the tunnel from layer 14 to 22, and in (b) from block 11 to 15.
 The OOD curve is the average of 8 OOD datasets with a shaded area indicating a 95% confidence interval. ⭐ denotes the start of the tunnel.

 (a) ResNet